RSS FEED

 )

 That’s it!
 Together with the Python’s ctypes module and its windll interface, which provides access to system dlls like user32, this basically eliminated the need for on‑the‑fly compilation in my workflow.
-You may also find few more examples of how that could look like among my public gists.
-Hope you find inspiration and have fun!
+You may also find few more examples of code snippets using .NET in MAXScript among my public gists.

 DISCLAIMER: All scripts and snippets are provided as is under Creative Commons Zero (public domain, no restrictions) license.
 The author and this blog cannot be held liable for any loss caused as a result of inaccuracy or error within these web pages.
 Use at your own risk.